questionmark/TinCan.NET/README.md

 Include the TinCan folder in your project and reference the project.

-NuGet package will be released soon.
+Nuget package located here: https://www.nuget.org/packages/TinCanCore/